shortstheory/shortstheory.github.io/_posts/2012-03-20-photography-volume-2.md

 Pulling out my camera, adjusting the exposure, quietly waiting for the perfect shot, I present to you, my viewers, my new photography album.
 The old collection can be found [here.](/2011/10/19/photography-volume-1/)

-Note: not all my photos here are "new, new" photos.
+Note: not all my photos here are \"new, new\" photos.
 Some of them are exceptional shots I took before publishing my last post, but I didn\'t want to post two pics of the same thing.

 Moving on....(click to enlarge)